MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/manage-windows-dockerfile.md

 RUN ["powershell", "New-Item", "c:\\test"]
 ```

-When the target program is a Windows Installer, an extra step is required before launching the actual (silent) installation procedure:  extraction of the setup, via the `/x:<directory>` flag.
-Besides this, the command needs to be waited for exit.
-Otherwise, the process will end prematurely, without installing anything.
+When the target program is a Windows installer, you'll need to extract the setup through the `/x:<directory>` flag before you can launch the actual (silent) installation procedure.
+You must also wait for the command to exit before you do anything else.
+Otherwise, the process will end prematurely without installing anything.
 For details, please consult the example below.

-**Examples**
+#### Examples of using RUN with Windows

-This example uses DISM to install IIS in the container image.
+The following example Dockerfile uses DISM to install IIS in the container image:

 ```dockerfile
 RUN dism.exe /online /enable-feature /all /featurename:iis-webserver /NoRestart
 ```

-This example installs the Visual Studio redistributable package.
-Note here that `Start-Process` and the `-Wait` parameter are used to run the installer.
-This will ensure that the installation completed before moving onto the next step in the Dockerfile.
+This example installs the Visual Studio redistributable package. `Start-Process` and the `-Wait` parameter are used to run the installer.
+This ensures that the installation completes before moving on to the next instruction in the Dockerfile.

 ```dockerfile
 RUN powershell.exe -Command Start-Process c:\vcredist_x86.exe -ArgumentList '/quiet' -Wait
 ```

-For detailed information on the RUN instruction, see the [RUN Reference on Docker.com]( https://docs.docker.com/engine/reference/builder/#run).
+For detailed information on the RUN instruction, see the [RUN reference on Docker.com](https://docs.docker.com/engine/reference/builder/#run).

 ### COPY

-The `COPY` instruction copies files and directories to the filesystem of the container.
-The files and directories need to be in a path relative to the Dockerfile.
+The `COPY` instruction copies files and directories to the container's file system.
+The files and directories must be in a path relative to the Dockerfile.

-**Format**

-The `COPY` instruction takes a format of:
+The `COPY` instruction's format goes like this:

 ```dockerfile
 COPY <source> <destination>
 ```

-If either source or destination include whitespace, enclose the path in square brackets and double quotes.
+If either source or destination includes white space, enclose the path in square brackets and double quotes, as shown in the following example:

 ```dockerfile
 COPY ["<source>", "<destination>"]
 ```

-**Windows Considerations**
+#### Considerations for using COPY with Windows

 On Windows, the destination format must use forward slashes.
-For example, these are valid `COPY` instructions.
+For example, these are valid `COPY` instructions:

 ```dockerfile
 COPY test1.txt /temp/
 COPY test1.txt c:/temp/
 ```

-However, the following will not work.
+Meanwhile, the following format with backslashes won't work:

 ```dockerfile
 COPY test1.txt c:\temp\
 ```

-**Examples**
+#### Examples of using COPY with Windows

-This example adds the contents of the source directory, to a directory named `sqllite` in the container image.
+The following example adds the contents of the source directory to a directory named `sqllite` in the container image:

 ```dockerfile
 COPY source /sqlite/
 ```

-This example will add all files that begin with config, to the `c:\temp` directory of the container image.
+The following example will add all files that begin with config to the `c:\temp` directory of the container image:

 ```dockerfile
 COPY config* c:/temp/
 ```

-For detailed information on the `COPY` instruction, see the [COPY Reference on Docker.com]( https://docs.docker.com/engine/reference/builder/#copy).
+For more detailed information about the `COPY` instruction, see the [COPY reference on Docker.com](https://docs.docker.com/engine/reference/builder/#copy).

 ### ADD

-The ADD instruction is very much like the COPY instruction; however, it includes additional capabilities.
+The ADD instruction is like the COPY instruction, but with even more capabilities.
 In addition to copying files from the host into the container image, the `ADD` instruction can also copy files from a remote location with a URL specification.

-**Format**

-The `ADD` instruction takes a format of:
+The `ADD` instruction's format goes like this:

 ```dockerfile
 ADD <source> <destination>
 ```

-If either source or destination include whitespace, enclose the path in square brackets and double quotes.
+If either the source or destination include white space, enclose the path in square brackets and double quotes:

 ```dockerfile
 ADD ["<source>", "<destination>"]
 ```

-**Windows Considerations**
+#### Considerations for running ADD with Windows

 On Windows, the destination format must use forward slashes.
-For example, these are valid `ADD` instructions.
+For example, these are valid `ADD` instructions:

 ```dockerfile
 ADD test1.txt /temp/
 ADD test1.txt c:/temp/
 ```

-However, the following will not work.
+Meanwhile, the following format with backslashes won't work:

 ```dockerfile
 ADD test1.txt c:\temp\